-- The Bank commits to implement the best standards to encourage sustainable business growth in all markets by protecting the rights and welfare of its employees, preserving natural resources through responsible procurement and consumption and contributing to the needs of local communities. - The Bank will apply the best international environmental and social risk management practices developed by the Equator Principles, the International Finance Corporation (IFC), including IFC Performance Standards, and industry-specific Labour Conditions, Human Rights, Environmental and Anti-corruption guidelines as issued by the World Bank Group and UNEP FI Principles of Responsible Banking. - For any divergence among the standards and practices, the requirements under Equator Principles will take precedence. - The Bank will avoid any risk of being associated with any form of forced labour, including modern slavery and human trafficking, through its business activities.
-Through its risk management framework, the Bank will identify and adopt preventive measures for any practice associated with forced labour, human trafficking, illegal recruitment fees, unfair or delayed/withheld wages, forced or excessive overtime and retention of identity documents. - The Bank will avoid any threat to critical habitats and biodiversity conservation which may arise from its financing.
-The Bank's Environmental and Social Risk Management process will require its clients to adopt mitigation measures to protect and preserve natural resources, critical habitats and biodiversity. - The Bank will appoint the necessary resources and expertise to ensure the implementation of the appropriate risk management practices.

-- As deemed necessary, the Bank will appoint the ESRM team to conduct site visits as part of its Environmental and Social due diligence and monitoring processes. - The Bank commits to provide sustainable financing products and solutions in addition to its Environmental and Social analysis of project risks and impacts, as far as reasonably practicable. - The Bank will integrate environmental and social considerations into its established credit cycle, as part of a decision-making process. - The Bank will develop and enhance its E&S risk assessment tools and framework to identify and minimize business impact in a proactive manner. - The Bank will provide support to its clients in the implementation of appropriate management systems to improve their environmental and social performance. - The Bank will develop and maintain an Exclusion List (Refer to Annex 1) based on critical and emerging environmental and social risks and in accordance to international standards as detailed in the Equator Principles. - The Bank will conduct the necessary capacity-building training and resources, on an annual basis, to gain their perspective and involvement into achieving the culture change and mitigating reputational risks.
+- Implement the best standards to encourage sustainable business growth in all markets by protecting the rights and welfare of its employees, preserving natural resources through responsible procurement and consumption and contributing to the needs of local communities. - Apply the best international environmental and social risk management practices developed by the Equator Principles, the International Finance Corporation (IFC), including IFC Performance Standards, and industry-specific Labour Conditions, Human Rights, Environmental and Anti-corruption guidelines as issued by the World Bank Group and UNEP FI Principles of Responsible Banking. - For any divergence among the standards and practices, the requirements under Equator Principles will take precedence. - Avoid any risk of being associated with any form of forced labour, including modern slavery and human trafficking, through its business activities.
+Through its risk management framework, the Bank will identify and adopt preventive measures for any practice associated with forced labour, human trafficking, illegal recruitment fees, unfair or delayed/withheld wages, forced or excessive overtime and retention of identity documents. - Avoid any threat to critical habitats and biodiversity conservation which may arise from its financing.
+The Bank's Environmental and Social Risk Management process will require its clients to adopt mitigation measures to protect and preserve natural resources, critical habitats and biodiversity. - Appoint the necessary resources and expertise to ensure the implementation of the appropriate risk management practices. - Appoint the ESRM team to conduct site visits as part of its Environmental and Social due diligence and monitoring processes. - Provide sustainable financing products and solutions in addition to its Environmental and Social analysis of project risks and impacts, as far as reasonably practicable. - Integrate environmental and social considerations into its established credit cycle, as part of a decision-making process. - Develop and enhance its E&S risk assessment tools and framework to identify and minimize business impact in a proactive manner. - Provide support to its clients in the implementation of appropriate management systems to improve their environmental and social performance. - Develop and maintain an Exclusion List (Refer to Annex 1) based on critical and emerging environmental and social risks and in accordance to international standards as detailed in the Equator Principles. - Conduct the necessary capacity-building training and resources, on an annual basis, to gain their perspective and involvement into achieving the culture change and mitigating reputational risks.